mabdinur/starterprojectspring/README.md

 ## Create two Spring Projects

 Using the [spring project initializer](https://start.spring.io/), we will create two spring projects.
 Name one project `FirstService` and the other `SecondService`.
+In this example `FirstService` will be a client of `SecondService` and they will be dealing with time.
 Make sure to select maven, Spring Boot 2.3, Java, and add the spring-web dependency.
 After downloading the two projects include the OpenTelemetry dependencies and configuration listed below.

 ## Setup for Manual Instrumentation